hasibzunair/peekaboo/README.md

 | VOC12 | ViT-S/8 | 75.9 | [download](./data/weights/peekaboo_decoder_weights_niter500.pt) |
 | COCO20K | ViT-S/8 | 64.0 | [download](./data/weights/peekaboo_decoder_weights_niter500.pt) |

+Additional pre-trained models of different configutations of Peekaboo can be found [here](https://github.com/hasibzunair/peekaboo/releases/tag/v1).

 ## 4. Demo

 We provide prediction demos of our models.
 The following applies and visualizes our method on a single image.